MakiBM/visual-regression-testing/README.md

 npm install
 ```

 If you experience any problems make sure we're on the same train by comparing node versions.
-We work with:
+We tested it with:
-- node v0.12.7
+- node: v0.12.7, v4.1.1
-- npm v2.11.3
+- npm:  v2.11.3, v2.14.4

 For easy version switch install nvm:
 https://github.com/creationix/nvm/